peiciwu/CarND-Vehicle-Detection/writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Before I caught the issue of `YCrCb` 0-1 scale, the classifier gave 0.98 accuracy, and somehow produced false positives that were not filtered out heatmap thresholding, and I had to play with `svc.decision_function()` instead of `svc.predict()`.
+Before I caught the issue of `YCrCb` 0-1 scale, the classifier gave 0.98 accuracy, and somehow produced false positives that were not filtered out heatmap thresholding, and I had to play with `svc.decision_function()`.

-The other thing I could do better is the one mentioned above, the hard-coded region, that can only works on the project video.
-I tried to use the lane detected from the previous project to estimate the region, but didn't get reliable results within limited time I have now.
+The other thing I could do better is the one mentioned above, the hard-coded region, that can only work for the project video.
+I tried to use the lane detected from the previous project to estimate the region, but didn't get reliable results with the limited time I have now.

-The last thing is that even I've spent many efforts on those regions for the vehicles harder to detect, in particular, the vehicles exiting the video, the results are still not that good.
-Perhaps the training image of such vehicles should be added.
-Most of images we use were taken from the back of the vehicles.
+The last thing is that even I've spent many efforts on those regions where the vehicles hard to detect, the results are still not that good, in particular, the vehicles exiting the video.
+Perhaps such images should be added for training classifier, because it seems that most of images we use were taken from the back of the vehicles.